- Work/Life Balance

-I have been working at Harris Computer full-time (Less than a year)
+I have been working at Harris Computer full-time (More than 3 years)

 The phone interview was really basic, just normal things such as what have you done in the past, skills and experiences, the best project you have worked on, and what your looking for.

 The 1:1 interview onsite had no technical questions during my time, all I did is explain what I did in the past and how I did it.
 So we just did a conversation and got the offer on the same day which was better than all the offers I got lying on the table.